fmoo/react-typeahead/README.md

 Basically, fork the repository and send a pull request.
 It can be difficult to review these, so here are some general rules to follow for getting your PR accepted more quickly:

+- All new properties and exposed component function should be documented in the README.md
 - Break your changes into smaller, easy to understand commits.
 - Send separate PRs for each commit when possible.
 - Feel free to rebase, merge, and rewrite commits to make them more readible.